Jordan-JACOBI/Booking/README.md

 Last updates :

+2017/12/10
+Added a class MyDatabase with functions to save, erase or find data with prepared requests

 2017/11/22
 Added a DB connection (inputs must be filled according to your settings) Added the possibility to select a page using GET method in index.php